A Note on Clustering Aggregation for Binary Clusterings: Parameter Number of Strings and an Integer Linear Programming Formulation

 For each input string~$s_i\in S$, let $d_i$ denote the Hamming distance between $\sol$ and $s_i$, restricted to the columns that are \emph{neither} $j$ nor $j'$.
 We show that $f(\sol, \sol_{00}, S)+f(\sol, \sol_{11})> 0$.

 By our reasoning before, this implies that $\sol$ is not an optimal solution, a contradiction. \end{proof}

-By \cref{lem:same-type-same-value}, for each two distinct types of columns, we only need to store whether the output string will have the same value at columns that correspond to these two types.
+By \cref{lem:same-type-same-value}, for each type of column, we only need to store whether the output string will contain 0 or 1 at each column that corresponds to this type.
 Let $n'$ denote the number of different (column) types in~$S$.
 Then, $n' \le \min(2^m, n)$.
 Enumerate the $n'$ column types as $t_1, \ldots, t_{n'}$.
 Below we identify a column type with its index for easier notation.
-Using this, we can encode the set~$S$ succinctly by introducing a constant~$e[j]$ for each column type~$j \in [n']$ that denotes the number of columns with type~$j$.
+Using this, we can encode the set~$S$ succinctly by introducing a constant~\myemph{$e[j]$} for each column type~$j \in [n']$ that denotes the number of columns with type~$j$.
 Analogously, given an optimal solution string~$\sol$, by \cref{lem:same-type-same-value} we can also encode this string~$\sol$ via a binary vector~$x\in \{0,1\}^{n'}$, where for each column type~$j \in [n']$ we use $x[j]$ to indicate whether the columns that correspond to the type have zeros or ones.
 Note that this encodes all essential information in a solution, since the actual order of the columns is not important.

 \begin{example} For an illustration, let $S=\{0000,0001,1110\}$.
-The set~$S$ has two different column types, represented by $(0, 0, 1)^T$ , call it type~$1$, and $(0, 1, 0)^T$ , call it type~$2$.
+Set~$S$ has two different column types, represented by $(0, 0, 1)^T$ , call it type~$1$, and $(0, 1, 0)^T$ , call it type~$2$.
 There are three columns of type~$1$ and one column of type~$2$.
 An optimal solution~$0001$ with minimum Mirkin distance four for $S$ can be encoded by two binary variables~$x[1]=0$ and $x[2]=1$. \end{example}